“The man of the Tour did not win”, “Not seen this since Merckx”: real van Aert mania after an incredible Tour de France

 Superlatives are lacking to evoke Wout van Aert’s Tour de France.
 If the runners have already dubbed him, like his teammate Vingegaard or the beautiful loser Pogacar, the media also highlighted his XXL performance during this great edition of the Tour.
 Admittedly, the former Danish fishmonger did get yellow and won the Grande Boucle.
 But the green jersey was one of the greatest runners on this tour.
 If not the biggest.

 At least, that’s what L’Équipe thinks.
 “This Monday morning, the post-Tour blues will feed on a paradox: the man of the Tour de France did not win it”begins the famous French newspaper.
 “Van Aert was the strongest.
-And not only in Calais, Lausanne or Rocamadour. (…) By going up front as soon as he could, he aroused as much fascination as questions.
+And not only in Calais, Lausanne or Rocamadour. (…) By going up front as soon as he might, he aroused as much fascination as questions.
 What he answered with manner.
 And explaining that he did what he wanted and that he had not left his house for three weeks to hide in a platoon!

 A feeling shared by Le Figaro which believes that the Campinois was the most complete.
 “Sprinter, striker, puncher.
 From a distance or at the end of a sprint.
 The Belgian was outstanding in the time trial and in the mountains to unload Pogacar to serve Vingegaard royally.
 Phenomenal.
 Van Aert proved he can “To be the most complete rider in the peloton.
 A future winner of the Tour?
 In any case, he has shown that he can perform well for three weeks without having a bad day.”